Industry & Logistics

 The performance indicators measured in simulation models of automated material handling systems include achievable throughputs, lead times over the various trajectories and the results of queuing effects in the system.
 Furthermore, an important result of models can be the determination of the degree of system redundancy.

-Enterprise Dynamics® is applied for modeling automated handling systems in industrial environments, in distribution centers and in airport baggage systems.
+Enterprise Dynamics® is applied for modeling automated handling systems in industrial environments, distribution centers and airport baggage systems.
 Besides, several manufacturers of automated material handling systems use the software as a service to prove the system functionality to their customers.

 The experience of projects within the different field of applications and knowledge of the INCONTROL developers and engineers are used for the ongoing development of the software.
 Together with the expertise and network of INCONTROL, Enterprise Dynamics® offers the flexibility for successful simulation projects in every market.
 With decades of automated material handling systems experience and knowledge, Enterprise Dynamics® has proven to be the best solution for various important themes within this market.

 Many warehouses are already optimized by using simulation.
 On an abstract level as part of a supply chain, but also in detail as single entities.
 The function of warehouses are generally to store products, compose client specific orders and prepare shipments.
 Therefore, simulation studies focusing on optimization of operations concern for example: